SomeCodecat/simple-subsonic-rest-api/README.md

    The proxy service will now be running and accessible at `http://localhost:9876` (or whichever host and port you configure).

+## The Problem Solved

+Modern dashboard widgets often expect simple REST APIs that authenticate with a static header or token.
+The Subsonic API, however, requires a dynamic token to be generated for every single request: a random salt is created, appended to the password, and the md5 hash of the result is sent as a token.

+This proxy encapsulates that entire logic, allowing any simple HTTP client to get data from a Subsonic server without needing to implement the complex and stateful authentication scheme.

+## Features

+- **Simple JSON Endpoints**: Provides easy-to-use endpoints for library statistics and detailed lists.
+- **Handles Subsonic Auth**: Manages all salt-and-token authentication automatically.
+- **Secure**: Protects your proxy endpoints with a required API key.
+- **Performant**: Caches Subsonic API responses to reduce load and improve speed.
+Cache duration is configurable.
+- **Containerized**: Runs as a minimal and efficient Docker container using Python and Flask.
+- **Advanced Glance Widget**: Comes with a feature-rich Glance widget template that includes:
+  - Interactive tooltips on hover to browse artists, albums, and songs.
+  - Client-side search and sorting within tooltips.
+  - Dynamic links that take you directly to the item in your Subsonic server.
+  - Highly configurable to enable/disable features.

 ## API Endpoints

 The proxy provides the following simple endpoints.
 All endpoints require the `X-Api-Key` header to be set to your `SUBSONIC_PROXY_API_KEY`.